gliderlabs/registrator/README.md

 	docker run -d --name redis-1 -e SERVICE_ID=redis-1 -p 6379:6379 redis

+#### Vulcand backend

+Vulcand support service definitions to etcd in a format compatible with Vulcand.
+The URI provides an etcd host and path which should match the vulcand daemon, if no host is provided, `127.0.0.1:4001` is used.
+Example URIs:

+	$ registrator vulcand:///vulcand
+	$ registrator vulcand://192.168.1.100:4001/vulcand

+Service definitions are stored as:

+	<registry-uri-path>/upstreams/<service-name>/endpoints/<service-id> = http://<ip>:<port>

+Note that this backend only creates an upstream entry.
+It does not handle creating hosts, locations or linking locations with upstreams.
+It also registers all service definitions as http.

 ## How it works

 Services are registered and deregistered based on container start and die events from Docker.
 The service definitions are created with information from the container, including user-defined metadata in the container environment.